AdguardTeam/AdGuardHome/README.md

 If you're running **Linux**, there's a secure and easy way to install AdGuard Home - you can get it from the [Snap Store](https://snapcraft.io/adguard-home).

+#### Cloudron

+AdGuard Home is available as a 1-click install on the [Cloudron Store](https://www.cloudron.io/store/com.adguard.home.cloudronapp.html).

 ### Guides

 * [FAQ](https://github.com/AdguardTeam/AdGuardHome/wiki/FAQ)